-The Multipart capability of DocumentsCorePack allows users to create & concatenate documents and document packages that consist of multiple elements.
-They come in handy when documents need to be assembled with different parts, such as Cover letters, Terms & Conditions, Legal terms, etc.
+The Multipart capability of DocumentsCorePack (DCP) allows users to create & concatenate documents and document packages that consist of multiple elements.
+They come in handy when documents need to be assembled from different parts, such as cover letters, terms & conditions, contracts, etc.

-Each part of such a document package can originate from different sources, supporting:
+Each part of such a document package can originate from a different source, including:

 - Files located in SharePoint**.

 - Files stored as a note in Dynamics 365 (DataVerse).

-Please note: DocumentsCorePack allows users to apply conditional logic as well as individual user selection for every element.
-Thus, the outcome can be highly dynamic and flexible to your needs.
+Please note: DCP allows users to apply conditional logic as well as specific user selection for every element.
+Thus, the process is highly dynamic and flexible to your needs.

 - Proposals (consisting of cover letter, company profile, quote, references, terms & conditions, etc.).